Satstef/SingSong/README.md

   def create_app(config_class=Production):
       app = Flask('SingSong')
   ```
 - Set the **SECRET_KEY** variable.
-If in Development configuration, you may utilize the given SECRET_KEY to test the application.
+If you are in development enviroment, you may utilize the given SECRET_KEY to test the application.
 In Production you need to change the key and give another one.
 From shell:
 `(venv) $ export SECRET_KEY=b'secretkey'`

 - Initialize Database **sqlite3** from shell.